The Learning System

 - enable people to assess what is and isn’t working through the use of qualitative and quantitative data, stories and insights

-- develop processes to aid decision-making and turn knowledge into action
+- develop processes to aid decision-making and turn knowledge into action and;

 - build systems to identify “bright spots” and generalisable learning